sowbug/703n/README.md

-This is a known-good configuration for a TP-Link TL-WR703N flashed to OpenWRT "Barrier Breaker," with the following characteristics:
+These are a known-good configurations for a TP-Link TL-WR703N flashed to OpenWRT "Barrier Breaker" (a copy of which is included here for convenience).

+WAP - Gateway Router
+===

+The directory `wap-router` has the following characteristics:

 * It creates a wifi network called `703n` with password `703n703n`.